Skip to content

 easytier-core

-If you wish to change this behavior, you can use the --relay-network-whitelist parameter to define a whitelist of network names (a space-separated list of wildcard patterns, e.g., "ab* abc").
-When the list for this parameter is empty, the node will not provide forwarding services for all other networks.
+To change this behavior, you can use the --relay-network-whitelist parameter to specify a whitelist of network names that can be forwarded (a space-separated list of wildcards, such as "ab* abc").
+When this parameter's list is empty, it will not provide forwarding services for any other networks.

 easytier-core --relay-network-whitelist --relay-all-peer-rpc